GALTdea/yelp-2/README.md

 /app: This folder is the root directory for the Ruby on Rails application.
 All of our custom back-end code including models and controllers can be found in /app/app.
 All of our custom front-end code including views and scripts can be found in /app/public.

-The application can be run locally by navigating to /app on the command line and issuing the following commands:
+The application can be run locally by navigating to /app on the command line and issuing the following commands: 1) bundle install, 2) rails server.
-1. bundle install
-2. rails server

 Then, in a browser navigate to localhost:3000.